-Arietids – most active daytime meteor shower – peaks this week
+Arietids – most active daytime meteor shower – peaks June 7, 2023

-And around that date the shower’s radiant point – the point in the sky from which the meteors appear to radiate – is only 29 degrees from the sun.
+The Arietids shower’s radiant point – the point in the sky from which the meteors appear to radiate – is only 29 degrees from the sun.
 This 29-degree angle – the angle between the sun and the meteor radiant as seen from Earth – is the shower’s elongation.
 Below is a table showing both daytime and nighttime meteor showers.
-The table gives the elongation of each shower’s radiant and tells whether it is in the morning or evening sky (M/E).
-So, 29 degrees from the sunrise.
-And, comparing the Arietids to other daytime meteor showers on this chart, you can also see that the shower’s elongation (while not the greatest) is pretty great.
+The table gives the elongation of each shower’s radiant and tells whether it is in the morning or evening sky (M or E).
+So, the Arietid shower’s radiant point is 29 degrees from the sunrise.
+And, comparing the Arietids to other daytime meteor showers on this chart, you can also see that the shower’s elongation (while not the greatest) is pretty good.
 That is, for a daytime shower, the Arietids’ radiants rises somewhat ahead of the sunrise.

 How to observe the Arietids